flower-platform/flower-platform.github.io.old/index.md

 [IntelliJ IDEA](http://www.jetbrains.com/idea/) and other IDEA based IDEs are supported as well, using a small Equinox based host wrapper.
 The same principle can be used to easily support other IDEs in the future.

-Same **single sourcing** concept applies here as well (i.e. same server and client code runs both in a web deployment or in a IDE/local deployment).
+The **single sourcing** concept applies here as well (i.e. same server and client code runs both in a web deployment or in a IDE/local deployment).
 </div>

 </div>